SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-02/2021-03-08-cedric-theft.md

 <img src="{{ site.url }}/assets/tb/cedric-tense-snap.jpg" class="chat-portrait" />
 <p class="ppl-sez">CEDRIC//</p>
 <p class="ppl-sez">What value are the old Families if we can't convince them to join our cause?</p>
-<p class="ppl-sez">If the girl Meifeng had no contact with McCoy's coercion then she, too, went of her own free-will.</p>
+<p class="ppl-sez">If the girl Meifeng had no contact with Trelaine's coercion then she, too, went of her own free-will.</p>
 <p class="ppl-sez">We already know the Charm daughter has done everything short of adopting Gagarin as her mother.</p>
 <p class="ppl-sez">Darrell, slime-that-he-is, speaks in favor of the Moongazers to every ear that's lent his way.</p>
 <p class="ppl-sez">While we waste time worrying about traditions and bloodlines, who knows what they're researching.</p>